-Many processes are integrated into crude oil refining and natural gas processing and require the need for accurate gas measurement.
+Many processes are integrated into crude oil refining and natural gas processing and require accurate gas measurement.
 Thermal mass flow meters are an excellent choice for measuring air and gas flows to various process units.

 Sulfur Recovery Unit

-In the processing of natural gas and refining of high sulfur crude, hydrogen sulfide (H2S) is removed and converted to elemental sulfur using the Claus process.
+In natural gas processing and refining of high sulfur crude, hydrogen sulfide (H2S) is removed and converted to elemental sulfur using the Claus process.
 This process involves the reaction of H2S with the oxygen (O2) present in the air to create sulfur dioxide (SO2) and water (H2O).
 The H2S and SO2 then react with each other to produce sulfur (S).
 The amount of air reacted with H2S must be accurately controlled, so 1/3 of the H2S is converted to SO2.
 This reaction creates the desired 2:1 ratio between H2S and SO2.
-Too much air will create the formation of unreactive sulfur trioxide (SO3).
-Too little air forms less than the stoichiometric amounts of H2S and SO2 resulting in lower yields of S.
+Too much air establishes the formation of unreactive sulfur trioxide (SO3).
+Too little air forms less than the stoichiometric amounts of H2S and SO2, resulting in lower S yields.

 Explore using flow meters to achieve stoichiometric combustion to save energy and reduce pollutants in the Sage white paper, “Combustion Efficiency and Thermal Mass Flow Meters.”

 Greenhouse Gas Emissions

 The EPA requires that many facilities report greenhouse gas (GHG) emissions.
 There are multiple methods for determining GHG emissions from combustion sources.
 One easy way is to measure and totalize the flow of natural gas consumed during the specified period and use EPA formulas for calculating GHG emissions.